splunk/splunk-connect-for-snmp/docs/configuration/step-by-step-poll.md

 {"message": "New Record address='10.202.4.204' port=163 version='2c' community='public' secret=None security_engine=None walk_interval=2000 profiles=['switch_profile'] smart_profiles=True delete=False", "time": "2022-09-05T14:30:30.607641", "level": "INFO"}
 ```

-In some time (depending on how long the walk takes), we'll see events under:
+In some time (depending on how long the walk takes), we'll see events using the following query:

 ```yaml
 | mpreview index=netmetrics | search profiles=switch_profile
 ```

-query in Splunk.
-When groups are used, we can also use querying by the group name:
+When groups are used, we can also use querying by the group name, for example:

 ```yaml
 | mpreview index=netmetrics | search group=switch_group
 ```

-Keep in mind, that querying by profiles/group in Splunk is only possible in the metrics index.
+Querying by profiles/group in Splunk is only possible in the metrics index.
 Every piece of data being sent
 by SC4SNMP is formed based on the MIB file's definition of the SNMP object's index.
 The object is forwarded to an event index only if it doesn't have any metric value inside.

-The `raw` metrics in Splunk example is:
+The following is a Splunk `raw` metrics example:

 ```json
 {